 Dental implants may be the best option for you if you have a fully grown jawbone, healthy oral tissues, and don’t have health conditions that would affect how the bone heals.
 Furthermore, you should have enough bone to firmly secure the dental implant, or the ability to have a bone graft.

-Implants are effective for one or more missing teeth and recommended if you don’t smoke tobacco and are open to committing several months to complete the entirety of the process.
+Implants are effective for one or more missing teeth and are recommended if you don’t smoke tobacco and are open to committing several months to complete the entirety of the process.

 What are the benefits of dental implants?